|

 confrontations with law enforcement personnel,

-and the general trashing of public and private property
+and the general trashing of public and private property the emotional chanting and yelling,

 in demonstrations conducted to provide